 I am a self-taught photographer who first delved into the medium back in 2007.
 In 2011 I left my full-time job as an academic advisor to pursue photography full-time.
-My work focuses on cityscapes, architecture, abandoned spaces, panoramas and night photography.
+My current work focuses on cityscapes, architecture, abandoned spaces, panoramas, drone and night photography.

 A few pursuits I enjoy besides photography: cooking, spending time with my sister Dana and friends, reading, drinking tea, and playing with our cats Jinx and Zuko.